-- Safety and use of equipment in the kitchen

-- Time management and working in teams

-- Create designs using the design process

-- Healthy eating and meal preparation
+You will develop skills in safe equipment use in the kitchen, time management, working in teams, using the design process, healthy eating, and meal preparation.

-Assessment for Foods will include: Safety and use of equipment in the kitchen, time management and working in teams, and creating designs using the design process.
+Students will be assessed on their safety and use of equipment in the kitchen, time management and working in teams, creating designs using the design process.